dekoning-lab/wfes/readme.md

 ##Python interface

-There is a convenience wrapper for `python`, which has been tested against version `3.4` and `3.5`.
-The module assumes that the `libwfes.so` shared library (build by default) is located in the script directory.
+There is a convenience wrapper for `python`.
+The module uses `cython` to build a shared library module, located in the script directory.
 The module depends on `numpy`.

 ## Diploid fitness model